Association of Performing Arts Professionals logo

 Please note: APAP does not work with any third-party firms for hotel bookings.
 If you are contacted by one of these companies, please email us at apapnyc@apap365.org.

-The conference is ever evolving to meet the shifting nature of our field and the times we live in.
-Some things will be the same, some things will be different, but one thing is certain: You will leave energized and with the contacts, opportunities, information and inspiration you need.
+The conference is ever-evolving to meet the shifting nature of our field and the times we live in.
+One thing is certain: You will leave energized and with the contacts, opportunities, information, and inspiration you need as a performing arts professional.

 Professional Development